 Caffeine in green tea vs Caffeine in coffee

 Caffeine in green tea is less than that of coffee.
 But Matcha green tea has higher caffeine than coffee.
 Caffeine level is less in twig tea.
 This is the green tea is produced from twigs of the tea plant.
 The shade grown tea and powder tea also have greater caffeine level.
 Tippy tea or tea produced from buds also should be avoided, since it has a higher caffeine level.
 Decaf tea is available.
 Caffeine can be restricted by opting for decaf green tea and green tea blends.
 It can also be checked by brewing green tea correctly.

 Side effects of green tea are minimal.
 All the same, some minor side effects have been reported.
 Since it has caffeine, insomnia can result from drinking green tea in excess.
 Apart from that, some very sensitive people may develop nausea and vomiting.
-In rare cases green tea is said to have produced symptoms of high blood pressure, rapid heart rate and seizures.
-In some cases it has produced allergic reactions like rashes and itching.
+In rare cases, green tea is said to have produced symptoms of high blood pressure, rapid heart rate and seizures.
+In some cases, it has produced allergic reactions like rashes and itching.
 Green tea may also block the absorption of certain vitamins, nutrients and protein,

 But these are not so serious side effects for green tea.
 There are a few precautionary measures that can be adopted.
 Green tea should be consumed in small quantities.
-Care should be taken not to drink green tea on a full stomach of empty stomach.
-One should not take tea before bed time for, it may cause insomnia.
+Care should be taken not to drink green tea on a full stomach of an empty stomach.
+One should not take tea before bedtime for, it may cause insomnia.
 Pregnant women and the women who are planning to get pregnant should not drink green tea because of the caffeine content in it.
 There is a possibility of the baby getting neural tube birth defects.

 However, the benefits of green tea definitely is far more and crucial than its side effects.